 - court cases outside New Zealand

-- companies and groups – except in some special cases, like Waitangi Tribunal cases
+- cases brought by companies and groups (except in some special cases, like Waitangi Tribunal cases)

 - getting Work and Income to review one of their decisions (but Legal Aid is available for appealing a review decision to the Social Security Appeal Authority)

 - problems with schools, universities and polytechs (for example, suspension meetings before a school Board of Trustees).

 There must be a current or potential court case